 During Jackson's trial in August 1970, an escape attempt was made and several people in the courtroom were killed.
 Davis was brought up on several charges, including murder, for her alleged part in the event.
 There were two main pieces of evidence used at trial: the guns used were registered to her, and she was reportedly in love with Jackson.
 After spending roughly 18 months in jail, Davis was acquitted in June 1972.

 After spending time traveling and lecturing, Davis returned to teaching.
-Today, she is a professor at the University of California, Santa Cruz, where she teaches courses on the history of consciousness.
-Davis is the author of several books, including Women, Race, and Class (1980) and Are Prisons Obsolete?
-(2003).
+She was a professor at the University of California, Santa Cruz, where she taught courses on the history of consciousness, retiring in 2008.